Financial adviser

+Relationships between clients and financial advisors can be characterized by principal-agent problems, as financial advisors may possess information and conflicts of interest that lead to dishonest advice and misconduct.

 Role

 Financial advisers typically provide financial products and services, depending on the qualification examinations they hold and the training they have.
 Financial advisers are registered, not licensed.
 For example, a licensed insurance agent may be qualified to sell both life insurance and variable annuities, because the insurance agent holds an insurance license and holds the Series 7 qualification examination.
 A broker (Series 7) may also be a financial planner.
 Any advisor can say they are a financial planner; they do not have to hold the CFP (Certified Financial Planner) designation to do so.
 A financial adviser may create financial plans for clients or sell financial products, or a combination of both.
 They may also provide insight on savings.

 Compensation

 A financial adviser is generally compensated through fees, commissions, or a combination of both.
 For example, a financial adviser may be compensated in one or more of the following ways: